English original

 Less common are chest-high or waist-high platform gate doors like those on Hong Kong's MTR Disneyland Resort Line and Tokyo's Disneyland Monorail as well as in some stations in Paris and Taipei.

-Singapore MRT was the first real subway system to introduce PSDs with its inauguration in 1987.
-PSDs are often being built with new subway stations but can also be retrofitted with existing stations.
-Additionally to the subway systems listed above, platform screen doors are found in most people movers (e.g. at airports) and monorails.
+Singapore MRT was the first subway system to introduce real PSDs in 1987, with its inauguration.
+PSDs are often being built in new subway stations but can also be retrofitted in existing stations.
+In addition to the subway systems listed above, platform screen doors are found in most people movers (e.g. at airports) and monorails.

 Saint Petersburg has ten stations with a unique feature: platform steel doors, not screen doors (see video).
 The stations were built between 1961 and 1972.
 Contrary to common belief, the reason for the introduction of steel doors was not to prevent flooding.
 The reason was to lower the costs of station construction when using tunnel boring machines.
 When tunnel boring machines (TBM) are used, station vaults normally are constructed to have a wider profile than the TBM to host part of the platform, which requires expensive manual digging.
 But those Saint Petersburg stations each consist of two tunnels with the narrow profile of the TBM and a larger station vault in between.
 The walls between the track tunnels and the vault carry all the weight of the ceiling and allow only for narrow openings.
 These openings had to be covered with sliding doors for safety reasons.
 This makes Saint Petersburg actually the world's first metro with platform doors ("horizontal elevator"), though they are not made of glass.